stevens-code/sizebot/README.md

 <img width="1151" alt="AvailableCommannds" src="https://user-images.githubusercontent.com/120059830/207387494-cffdbdca-fcdc-4282-8cd2-d13fa8ae04a5.png">

 ### Restricting commands
 To restrict commands, you can go to the server settings and under Apps > Integrations, click on SizeBot and it will display a list of commands.
-Since it uses Discord's slash commands for all of it's commands, SizeBot's commands can all be managed from here.
+Since it uses Discord's slash commands for all of its commands, SizeBot's commands can all be managed from here.
 This includes restricting certain commands to certain channels or only allowing certain commands to be run by certain roles/users.
 <img width="1133" alt="ManagingCommands" src="https://user-images.githubusercontent.com/120059830/207387125-4b7f5165-e218-4f85-8afb-8ee3c93fa7c5.png">
 <img width="1133" alt="RestrictingCommands" src="https://user-images.githubusercontent.com/120059830/207387157-106e3713-47f8-4319-a5f5-94e13a3af7b3.png">